jason19970210/Test/note.md

 	> ping
 	> traceroute
 	> sudo spctl --master-disable // allow the Mac to install from anywhere
-	> atom . // open atom and cd to the file
+	> atom . // open atom, then open the files in the folder
+	> nslookup google.com // check the DNS server
+	> nslookup - xx.xx.xx.xx // use xx.xx.xx.xx as the DNS server